sgzmd/artpub/README.md

 You will find that image extraction is sporadic - top image on many websites is not extracted properly.
 Broadly, it only works on plain old `<img src="..." />` tags, and everything fancy confuses the script.

+## Acknowledgements

+This script was made possible with:

+- [BeautifulSoup](https://www.crummy.com/software/BeautifulSoup/): Library for pulling data out of HTML and XML files.
+Thanks to Leonard Richardson for creating and maintaining this library.
+- [lxml](https://lxml.de/): Library for processing XML and HTML.
+Thanks to the lxml project team for creating and maintaining this library.
+- [ebooklib](https://github.com/aerkalov/ebooklib): Library for handling EPUB2/EPUB3 and Kindle format.
+Thanks to Aleksandar Erkalovic for creating and maintaining this library.
+- [newspaper](https://github.com/codelucas/newspaper): Library for extracting & curating articles.
+Thanks to Lucas Ou-Yang for creating and maintaining this library.
+- [magic](https://github.com/ahupp/python-magic): Library for identifying data types.
+Thanks to Adam Hupp for creating and maintaining this library.
+- [requests](https://docs.python-requests.org/en/latest/): Library for making HTTP requests.
+Thanks to Kenneth Reitz for creating this library and to the maintainers for their continued work.